dxw/playbook/playbook.md

 1. **Find the right work**

-   We welcome new opportunities, and actively seek input from the dxw team to help us decide whether an opportunity is ‘dxw digital shaped’.
+   We welcome new opportunities, and actively seek input from the dxw team to help us decide whether an opportunity is ‘dxw shaped’.

    We consider the ethical implications of the work - does it help to create better digital public services that make people’s lives better?